Available only for current museum members. Membership will be verified at check-in.

 2015 - Stonewall becomes a rentable event venue for the community (hosting weddings, meetings, concerts, festivals, bridal showers, and more) and for guided tours.

-2022 - Stonewall open as an Airbnb, rentable by the community for an overnight stay and guided tours.
+2022 - Stonewall open as an Airbnb, rentable by the community for an overnight stay.

 Did you know Sumner County Museum Association members get a discount on their Stonewall stay?